 Ways to explore

-We are now scheduling limited guided tours of campus.
-If our tour times are full, please note that the system is updated in real time as cancellations occur.
+We are now scheduling on-campus visits.
+The calendar will be updated as more dates become available.
+If our campus visit times are full, please note that the system is updated in real time as cancellations occur.

 IU Bloomington takes the health and safety of our campus community very seriously.
-All visitors to campus must adhere to guidelines and personal precautions required for Indiana University community members, as well as any applicable travel restrictions.
+All visitors to campus must adhere to guidelines and personal precautions required for Indiana University community members, including wearing a mask while indoors, as well as any applicable travel restrictions.

-If you aren’t able to join us for a guided tour, there are other ways to experience IU.
+If you aren’t able to join us in person for your campus visit, there are other ways to experience IU.
 With virtual visits, driving tours, and self-guided walking tours, you can discover what IU has to offer and why you belong here.

-- Campus walking tours will remain primarily outdoors.
+- Campus walking tours are primarily outdoors.
 Please ensure you check the forecast and prepare for the weather.

-- Public health and safety concerns could require the cancellation of your campus tour.
-You will be notified as soon as possible in the event of a cancellation of your scheduled tour.
+- Public health and safety concerns could require the cancellation of your campus visit.
+You will be notified as soon as possible in the event of a cancellation of your scheduled visit.

-- Before arriving on campus, visitors must take a temperature check and self-screen for COVID-19 symptoms.
-A person who has COVID-19 symptoms or who is being treated for COVID-19 or potential COVID-19 may not visit campus.
+- A person who has COVID-19 symptoms or who is being treated for COVID-19 or potential COVID-19 may not visit campus.

-- Because campus tours will be outdoors, they will not include information sessions with our academic schools and colleges.
-Explore our virtual visit options for students to connect with academic programs, involvement opportunities, and more.
+- Explore our virtual visit options for students to connect with academic programs, involvement opportunities, and more.